 Weapons and other equipment demonstrations will be held in the camp throughout the weekend.

 Modern vehicles are only allowed to enter for unloading and must be cleared out of the area immediately.
 Modern camping for participants is allowed South of Lee's shelter.

 There will be both Allied and Axis camp sites.
 We have plenty of room for any period correct display.
 Reenactors are reminded that WWII veterans attend this event and our displays must conform to their memories.
 If you have a good display that you want to show it off now is the time to educate the public on WWII.
 There will also be a Military Vehicle Preservation Association display in the camp.
 Several food concessions will be selling food near the visitor's center.
 Along with militaria vendors.

 The battlefield will be set-up ahead of time with props such as tank obstacles and wall sections.
 It is located in the large field across from Grant's Pavilion on the east side of Gregg Rd.
 The spectator area is well defined and a sheltered area with some chairs is reserved for veterans.
 An announcer will narrate the battles and the weapons demonstrations.
 Spectators are allowed onto the battlefield afterward to see where the enemy was defeated.
 Hearing protection may be a a good idea.
 The battlefield is about a quarter mile from the encampment and reenactors can march or ride in WWII vehicles back and forth.

-A WWII Canteen Dance will be held at Grants shelter on Saturday night.
-Jefferson Barracks National Cemetery borders the park to the south.
+A WWII Canteen Dance will be held at Bldg 24 on the Jefferson Barracks National Guard Base on Saturday night.
 The Friends of Jefferson Barracks will be hosting the dance as well as a dinner prior to the dance.
 A nominal charge will be required for dinner and we encourage you to donate in addition to that charge.
-Please contact Friends of Jefferson Barracks directly for tickets at (314) 544-5714; the 2nd Rangers do not sell tickets for the dance.
+Please contact Friends of Jefferson Barracks directly, specifically John Chapman at (636) 230-9257; the 2nd Rangers do not sell tickets for the dance.